tencesoft/angular-suneditor/CONTRIBUTING.md

 ---

 ## Report bugs
-Report a bug by [opening a new issue](https://github.com/BauViso/angular-suneditor/issues)
+Report a bug by [opening a new issue: Bug report](https://github.com/BauViso/angular-suneditor/issues/new?assignees=&labels=&template=bug_report.md&title=)

 **Great Bug Reports** tend to have: